A Chaos Engineering System for Live Analysis and Falsification of Exception-handling in the JVM: Related work

 \section{Related work}

-Chaos engineering is a new field which is little researched, hence the closely related work is relatively scarce.
-Beyond chaos engineering, we discuss here the related yet completely different areas of fault-injection and error-handling static analysis.
+Chaos engineering {\em per se} is a new field which is little researched, hence the closely related work is relatively scarce.
+Beyond chaos engineering, we discuss complementary work in the areas of fault-injection, static analysis of error-handling, and dependability benchmarking.